-Services that are covered for you What you must pay when you get these services Screening for sexually transmitted Out-of-Network In-Network infections (STIs) and counseling to prevent There is no 30% of the cost for STIs coinsurance, this Medicare-covered We cover sexually transmitted infection (STI) copayment, or preventive service. screenings for chlamydia, gonorrhea, syphilis, and deductible for the Hepatitis B. These screenings are covered for Medicare-covered pregnant women and for certain people who are at screening for STIs and increased risk for an STI when the tests are counseling for STIs ordered by a primary care provider.
+Services that are covered for you What you must pay when you get these services Screening for sexually transmitted Out-of-Network In-Network infections (STIs) and counseling to prevent There is no \$30 Copay for this STIs Medicare-covered coinsurance, We cover sexually transmitted infection (STI) copayment, or preventive service. screenings for chlamydia, gonorrhea, syphilis, and deductible for the Hepatitis B. These screenings are covered for Medicare-covered pregnant women and for certain people who are at screening for STIs and increased risk for an STI when the tests are counseling for STIs ordered by a primary care provider.
 We cover preventive benefit. these tests once every 12 months or at certain times during pregnancy.
 We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
-Services to treat kidney disease In-Network Out-of-Network Covered services include: There is no 30% of the cost for Kidney disease education services to teach coinsurance.
-Medicare-covered kidney care and help members make informed copayment, or kidney disease decisions about their care.
+Out-of-Network Services to treat kidney disease In-Network Covered services include: There is no 20% of the cost for Kidney disease education services to teach Medicare-covered coinsurance. kidney care and help members make informed copayment, or kidney disease decisions about their care.
 For members with deductible for education services. stage IV chronic kidney disease when referred Medicare covered by their doctor, we cover up to six sessions of kidney disease kidney disease education services per lifetime. education services.
-Outpatient dialysis treatments (including 30% of the cost for \$0 Copay for dialysis treatments when temporarily out of Medicare-covered Medicare-covered the service area, as explained in Chapter 3, or dialysis services. dialysis services. when your provider for this service is temporarily unavailable or inaccessible).
-Please refer to Inpatient dialysis treatments (if you are Please refer to Inpatient Inpatient Hospital admitted as an inpatient to a hospital for Hospital Care. special care).
-Care. \$0 Copay for Self-Self-dialysis training (includes training for you 30% of the cost for Dialysis Training and anyone helping you with your home Self-Dialysis Training dialysis treatments).
+Outpatient dialysis treatments (including 20% of the cost for 30% of the cost for dialysis treatments when temporarily out of Medicare-covered Medicare-covered the service area, as explained in Chapter 3, or dialysis services. dialysis services. when your provider for this service is temporarily unavailable or inaccessible).
+Inpatient dialysis treatments (if you are Please refer to Inpatient Please refer to admitted as an inpatient to a hospital for Hospital Care.
+Inpatient Hospital special care).
+Care.
+Self-dialysis training (includes training for 20% of the cost for 30% of the cost for you and anyone helping you with your home Self- Dialysis Training Self-Dialysis Training dialysis treatments).